encosianima/integral-developing/commonDBnet.md

     - the currency wallets or accounts of the agent's coins or shares (it can manage internal real wallets or just show defined accounts activity by pulling-pushing data from-to the proper source)
     - the UIs to use the active payment gateways of the projects you interact with
     - a multi totals and resources system where the agent can track and make accountings of any type of resource or stock
     - a generic system to represent 'tasks':
     - from personal todos to assigned tasks when participating in projects processes or workflows,
     - remunerated or exchangeable work (normally related an exchange),
     - search for tasks related your skills and search people with certain skills (if they stated that info as publically known)
     - this two economic GUIs are mostly readonly: to create new economic facts is needed special app-tools that are available or not depending on the user relations, the main source of permissions.
 For example:
     - if the user agent is an active participant in a project like FairMarket or similar, then the UI tools to create a shop and define products becomes available.
     - if the user agent wants to join a cooperative, buying shares, the payment gateways options defined by the project became usable by the user (and manageable by the project's coordinators).
     - if the user demonstrates ownership of certain accounts (e.g. cryptocurrencies), the account managing options should appear in the economic UI (or links to the account manager tool if is a fiat or a not integrated yet currency)
     - if the user participates in projects with activated tasks and workflows, the needed tools to define the related tasks commitments and events appear available for regular users (or to define plans and process setups if the user is a coordinator of the project)
     - browserver: general search discovery of knowledge and network resources
     - the searches work using agent's relations too, searching first in known sources and after sending queries to any part of the network, but not floading all nodes with search requests.
     - The knowledge already present in the system (one day all words) and a common set of data 'sectors' or common resource types trees*, allows us to send queries for index data or real data only to the nodes known to be hosting that type of keyword data.
     - navigation of web pages stored in the db
     - sharing settings, to define how to share the cached browser data from the navigation
     - the UI should allow to contribute to the network by adding knowledge, words and definitions, like in a wikipedia style but decentralised
     - navigation of normal external web pages from the internet (served by servers) can be added if needed (maybe useful to crawl data into the common db) but there are plenty of existent browsers for this.

 Many more functionalities can be added by means of adding plugins to the app, available (or auto-installed) depending on the relations of the agent with different projects and her/his interests or working fields.

-&nbsp;

 ## Human Teams:

 This project requires at least two initial sub-teams, to start in parallel but under the same phylosophy of the IntegralDevs main project:

-- The code developers team and
+- The code developers team
 - the comunication-coordination team (or facilitators).

 The coordination team should help from start to: